FransBouma/ShaderToggler/README.md

 Be sure to use the Reshade version which supports Addons (so the unsigned version).
 When you start your game, the `Addons` tab in the Reshade gui should show the IGCS Connector information and controls.

-To obtain the unsigned Reshade version, go to <https://reshade.me> and click on *Download*, then on the *Other builds* link.
-This will bring you to the release post of the latest Reshade version.
-Download the addon supporting version at the bottom of the post, using the *ReShade with full add-on support* link.
+To obtain the unsigned Reshade version, go to <https://reshade.me> and click on *Download*, then on the grey button to download the ReShade version with Add-on support.

 To create a toggle for a set of shaders, open the reshade gui and go to the addon's tab -> Shader Toggler area.
 Then click the `New` button to create a new *Toggle group*.
 By default the new toggle group has as name `Default` and as toggle key